The Turn

 ![]() |

-In this case your opponents have a lot of potential draws (and potentially even a made straight with 8 9).
+In this case, if you have a lot of opponents, your opponents have a lot of potential draws (and potentially even a made straight with 8 9).
 You should attempt a check raise here because it is very likely that someone will attempt to bet at this pot if you have multiple callers, yet you stand a good chance that you have the best hand with top two pair.
 You need to make straight and flush draws pay as much money as possible to draw out on you.

 (and here's hoping you get: